SamuelTulach/VirusTotalUploader/README.md

  - Make file splitter to upload files larger than 150M
  - Compress files before upload
  - Make window frame dark in darkmode
+ - Make code more readable for other people
+ - Comment code
+ - Save settings to something more than just txt file

 ## License
 This project is licensed under GPLv3.
 Please see [LICENSE file](https://github.com/SamuelTulach/VirusTotalUploader/blob/master/LICENSE).